kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 Here is a summary of how the two most extreme types of learners (the dependent learner and the self-directed learner) compare:
 - **Dependent Learner**
     - Relies on an instructor to set learning goals, monitor learning progress, and evaluate learning outcomes.
-    - Is able to completes list of instructor-created tasks
+    - Is able to complete a list of instructor-created tasks
     - Has little awareness that there is an option for them to take some control over their learning
     - This type of learner is common place in traditional primary and secondary school environments, and many university environments with the "chew & pour" mentality